UE4-OceanProject/OceanProject/README.md

 ---------------------

-**4.17 Branch - This is the most up to date branch compatible with UE 4.17.x**
+**4.18 Branch - This is the most up to date branch compatible with UE 4.18.x**

 ![img_project](ProjectScreenshot.jpg)

 **Changelog:**

+Changes in 4.18:
+* Minor fixes

 Changes in 4.17:
 * Many bugfixes